- 2014 Consumer Law for Motor Finance Providers

 - 2014 Operational Risk Management

-- 2014 An Understanding of Vehicle Fraud and Investigation Procedures
+- 2014 Understanding Vehicle Fraud and Investigation Procedures

-The course examines the remit of the Association of Chief Police Officers (ACPO) Vehicle Crime Intelligence Service (AVCIS), how it operates and what is required to ensure all referrals to AVCIS are completed accurately and in line with the police Best Practice Guidelines.
-The course will cover current practices and procedures, identifying official documents required for submission by lenders to AVCIS and how to complete them.
-This will ensure allegations of fraud and vehicle crime are accepted, and allocated to the most appropriate police force for further investigation.
-Practical work-based case studies will be used to explain the process of fraud investigations.
-The course will explain how to complete a pro-forma witness statement, specifically designed by AVCIS for those reporting vehicle fraud.
-It will also identify the appropriate content of a statement and thus what exhibits are needed for submission to AVCIS.
+This course examines the remit of the Association of Chief Police Officers (ACPO) Vehicle Crime Intelligence Service (AVCIS), how it operates and what lenders are required to do to ensure that all referrals to AVCIS are completed accurately and in line with the police reporting rules.
+The course will be of interest to finance companies that fund AVCIS or those considering participating in the scheme.
+The course will cover the current practices and procedures used to ensure allegations of fraud and vehicle crime are accepted, and allocated to the most appropriate police force for further investigation.

 - 2014 Beating Asset Finance Fraud

-This course examines the various types of asset finance fraud, how they work, where the asset financier is exposed and the best ways of stopping and preventing such frauds.
-Real case studies will be used to provide an insight into each of the frauds under scrutiny.
+Using case studies, this course examines the various types of asset finance fraud, how they work, where the asset financier is exposed, and the best ways of stopping and preventing such frauds.
 This programme is targeted at those working in the business-to-business, asset finance or motor finance sectors who wish to understand the mechanics and impact of fraud on all the areas of their industry.